 Legacy Health System operates six hospitals, more than 50 outpatient clinics, and a number of hospice, research, and diagnostic facilities in the Portland/Vancouver metropolitan area.
 It has three hospitals located in Portland, as well as one each in Gresham, Oregon; Tualatin, Oregon; and Vancouver, Washington.

-The System reported a 31% increase in net income to some $89 million in 2013 due to increase in revenues partially offset by increased operating expenses and factors such as lower net gains.
+The system reported a 7% increase in net income to some $95 million in 2014 due to increase in revenues, partially offset by increased operating expenses.

 The company is focused on improving its existing hospitals.
-To conveniently bring fresh food directly to clinic patients suffering from chronic diseases, in 2014 it opened the My Street Grocery at its Legacy Good Samaritan location in Legacy Emanuel Medical Center with a larger, more comprehensive storefront, expanded days and times.
+To conveniently bring fresh food directly to clinic patients suffering from chronic diseases, in 2014 it opened the My Street Grocery at its Legacy Good Samaritan location in Legacy Emanuel Hospital with a larger, more comprehensive storefront, expanded days and times.
 It also opened a new cardiac care center at its Legacy Meridian Park Medical Center in 2013.
-A major project was completed to add pediatric and acute care capacity at the Emanuel Hospital with the opening of a new, nine-story Randall Children's Hospital facility in 2012.

 That year Legacy Devers Eye Institute also expanded its geographic presence by opening Legacy Devers Eye Institute – Emanuel.